 $ bin/pulsar-daemon start broker

-Once you've succesfully started up all the brokers you intend to use, your Pulsar cluster should be ready to go!
+Once you succesfully start up all the brokers that you intend to use, your Pulsar cluster should be ready to go!

 Once your Pulsar cluster is up and running, you should be able to connect with it using Pulsar clients.
 One such client is the

 pulsar-client tool, which is included with the Pulsar binary package.
 The

 pulsar-client tool can publish messages to and consume messages from Pulsar topics and thus provide a simple way to make sure that your cluster runs properly.

 pulsar-client tool, first modify the client configuration file in